ManageIQ/manageiq-ui-service/docs/howto.md

 flag.
 It is essential for the title and tooltip to support internationalization.

 Secondly, pay close attention to the object name `services` and the value of the key `state`.
 The former is used for setting RBAC
-(discussed next) while the ladder is used for routing to the functional zone (the state name must correspond directly to the state name declared).
+(discussed next) while the ladder is used for routing to the functional area (the state name must correspond directly to the state name declared).

 #### Role Based Access Control (RBAC)
 RBAC gates sui functionality based the roles that are assigned to the users active group.
 Product features added to roles control what a user can and can't do within the OPS and SUI.
-The lnav respects user's privileges and gates accessibility of functional zones [here](../client/app/core/rbac.service.js#22).
-In the case of the service functional zone, we gate user accessiblity on the product feature `view_service`:
+The lnav respects user's privileges and gates accessibility of functional areas [here](../client/app/core/rbac.service.js#22).
+In the case of the service functional area, we gate user accessiblity on the product feature `view_service`:
 ```
 services: {show: angular.isDefined(productFeatures.service_view)},
 ```
-Note the key `services` directly corresponds to the above mentioned functional zone definition `services`.
+Note the key `services` directly corresponds to the above mentioned functional area definition `services`.
 For RBAC to operate as desired these two values must directly match.

 #### Resource Count Badge